Without a doubt, Japan as a travel destination is unique. There is just nowhere else like it on Earth.

 But there is a problem.

-Japanese people dislike last-minute cancellations so much that they have even come up with a slang term for it.
-When a last minute cancellation happens, the Japanese call it a “dotakyan” and its considered to be extremely poor to do this once you set a restaurant booking.
+Restaurateurs in Japan dislike last-minute cancellations so much that they have even come up with a slang term for it.
+When a last minute cancellation happens, it is known as “dotakyan” and its considered to be extremely poor to do this once you set a restaurant booking.

 Dotakyan: A problem for the Japanese restaurant industry